icopy-site/awesome/docs/index.md

 - [NoSQL Guides](awesome/awesome-nosql-guides.md) - Help on using non-relational, distributed, open-source, and horizontally scalable databases.
 - [Contexture](awesome/awesome-contexture.md) - Abstracts queries/filters and results/aggregations from different backing data stores like ElasticSearch and MongoDB.
 - [Database Tools](awesome/awesome-db-tools.md) - Everything that makes working with databases easier.
+- [Grakn](awesome/awesome.md) - Logical database to organize large and complex networks of data as one body of knowledge.

 ## Media